 When considering whether non-human animals feel pain, it is important not to fall into the trap of solipsism.
 We should start by asking ourselves how we know that anyone feels pain.
 When I see a cyclist fall off their bike (a common occurrence in Oxford) what indicates to me that they are feeling pain?
 I can’t directly experience her pain as I can experience my own.
 There are various indications that someone is feeling pain, e.g. by their external behaviour, or by recordings of neural activity made by neurologists, but none of those allow us to actually experience the pain ourselves.
 Generally we accept that we are justified in inferring that the cyclist is feeling pain when she grimaces or yells, so is there any reason we should not assume a non-human animal is also feeling pain when they display external signs of pain?

 Practically all non-language pain behaviour seen in humans can also be seen in various animals.
 These include writhing, yelping, grimacing, and avoidance of the source of pain.
 These external signs are also accompanied by physiological responses identical to ours, such as changes in blood pressure, pupil diameter and heart rate.
-Our brains differ most with those of other animals in the degree of development of the prefrontal cortex.
+Our brains differ most from those of other animals in the degree of development of the prefrontal cortex.
 This region of the brain is concerned with higher order cognitive functions.
 Lower order functions like impulses and emotional states are found in regions of the brain common to humans and many animals.

 We know that animals evolved in the same way that we did, with a shared ancestry that did not diverge until many of the features of our nervous system were already in place.
 We also know that a capacity to feel pain is a great survival tool, since it compels organisms to avoid potential hazards.